Arizona Rifleshooting .com

 A fun morning of precision shooting with hunting rifles and equipment from field positions at animal targets.

 Now to be a regular event at PRGC.
-Come out the first Saturday Jan thru Oct!
+2011 schedule to be announced!

 PRGC is a member-run club with 7 ranges from 10 meters to 500 yards.